How to Build a Fragrance Wardrobe in 10 Bottles or Less

 Final Verdict

-Ten intentionally chosen roles — each covering a defined function, each filled with bottles that offer something the others don’t — will outperform thirty overlapping bottles in every practical measure: versatility, satisfaction, and the simple pleasure of always having exactly the right thing to reach for.
+A fragrance wardrobe isn’t defined by how many bottles are on the shelf.
+It’s defined by the clarity of roles and the contrast between them.
+Ten intentionally chosen roles – each covering a defined function, each filled with something that offers what the others don’t – will outperform thirty overlapping bottles in every practical measure: versatility, satisfaction, and the simple pleasure of always having exactly the right thing to reach for.

 Similar Posts